Woohun Son / Economics

 - Limited Attention in Advertising: Investigating how consumer attention constraints shape advertising strategies and market competition

-- Unobserved Budget Constraints: Developing identification strategies for discrete choice models with unobserved affordability constraints
+- Ordered Choice with Unobserved Budget: Developing identification strategies for ordered discrete choice models with unobserved affordability constraints

 Academic Background